kevinsanpedro/AWS_Fragment_Server_WEB_APP/README.md

 # Fragment <br/>

-Fragment is the Back-end application (or server) this will handle the HTTP request <br/>

-After Downloading the code to install necesarry framework used

-- npm init <br />
-  or
+The Fragment application will act as a server, whenever user create an HTTP request for GET, POST, PUT, and DELETE for fragment data together with Fragment-UI (https://github.com/kevinsanpedro/fragments-ui) or Using Curl

+HTTP request

+- GET
+  - GET by Fragment ID
+  - GET with full information
+  - GET by
+- POST
+- PUT
+- delete

+File requirment

+- .env for authentication
+- .htpasswd under tests unit

+Installation requirment to run in the local host

+- install node
-- npm ci for clean slate <br/>
+- npm ci or npm i

-To run local application Used Command: <br/>
+Command to run in Visual Studio code<br/>

 - npm start <br />
 - npm run dev <br />